Virginia journeyman electrician exam: what to expect

 Journeyman requires 4 years of practical experience and 240 hours of formal classroom instruction.
 Master requires 1 year as a Journeyman plus exam.

 Hour requirements typically combine on-the-job experience under a licensed electrician with classroom or related supplemental instruction.
-Confirm exact totals and qualifying-experience rules with the Virginia Board for Contractors before submitting an application — requirements occasionally change.
+Confirm exact totals and qualifying-experience rules with the Virginia Board for Contractors (Tradesmen Program) before submitting an application — requirements occasionally change.

 Code edition